noleu/npo-id-everybody-codes/EXPLAINATION.md

 ## Vibe coding declaration
 The code for filling the table was mostly vibe coded.
 Along the way I used ChatGPT and GitHub Copilot to help me get started, with the UI part of the task.

+## Additional Ideas
+I would have liked to highlight the marker when an element of the list is hovered over or clicked.
+I choose not to do it, as this would have been fully vibe coded, which would defeat the purpose of the exercise.